 Past performance is not a reliable indicator of current or future results.
-Indexes are unmanaged and dotatlaceduntrior fees.
+Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of April 29, 2021.
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of May 6, 2021.
 Notes: The two ends of the bars show the lowest and highest returns at any point this year to date, and the dots represent current year-to-date returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are, in descending order: spot Brent crude, MSCI USA Index, MSCI Europe Index, MSCI Emerging Markets Index, Bank of America Merrill Lynch Global High Yield Index, ICE U.S. Dollar Index (DXY), Refinitiv Datastream Italy 10-year benchmark government bond index, Bank of America Merrill Lynch Global Broad Corporate Index, J.P.
-Morgan EMBI index, Refinitiv Datastream Germany 10-year benchmark government bond index, Refinitiv Datastream U.S. 10-year benchmark government bond index and spot gold.
+Indexes or prices used are, in descending order: spot Brent crude, MSCI Europe Index, MSCI USA Index, MSCI Emerging Markets Index, Bank of America Merrill Lynch Global High Yield Index, ICE U.S. Dollar Index (DXY), Bank of America Merrill Lynch Global Broad Corporate Index, J.P.
+Morgan EMBI index, Refinitiv Datastream Italy 10-year benchmark government bond index, Refinitiv Datastream, spot gold and U.S. 10-year benchmark government bond index.